 And I do not blame you: as YouTube itself says,

 Subscribers are critical to your success on YouTube because they tend to spend more time watching your channel than viewers who aren’t subscribed—and if they have notifications turned on, they’ll be alerted when you post something new.
 They can also view your newly published videos in their Subscriptions feed.YouTube Team

-If you are now reading this article you have probably typed on the Google search bar:
+To get to reading this article, you have probably typed into the Google search bar:

 - can you see your subscribers on YouTube?